yugabyte/pgjdbc/README.md

     ```
     git clone https://github.com/yugabyte/pgjdbc.git && cd pgjdbc
     ```

-2. Build and install into your local maven folder.
+2. Checkout the 'yugabyte' branch.

     ```
+     git checkout yugabyte
+    ```

+3. Build and install into your local maven folder.

+    ```
      ./gradlew publishToMavenLocal -x test -x checkstyleMain
     ```

-3. Finally, use it by adding the lines below to your project.
+4. Finally, use it by adding the lines below to your project.

     ```xml
     <dependency>